SMcQueen2023/skills-github-pages/skill.md

 - **Python**: Used to perform data analysis, machine learning/data science projects, and data engineering.
 - **SQL**: Used various dialects to create complex data analytics and data engineering queries.
 - **SAS**: Used to perform data manipulation and ETL/ELT via scheduled SAS programs.
-- Experience in **Git** for version control and collaboration with both Azure DevOps and GitHub.
+- Experience in **Git** for version control and collaboration with Azure DevOps and GitHub.

 ---